School Sports Premium Funding

 Playing sport helps to keep people healthy and is good for communities.
 Playing sport at school or in a local club is also the first step to competition at the highest level, which helps improve our reputation as a sporting nation, and contributes to economic growth.

-But when people leave school they often stop playing sports, which means people can't fulfil their sporting potential, and can lead to a less healthy lifestyle.
+But when people leave school they often stop playing sports, which can lead to a less healthy lifestyle.
 The government wants to get more people playing sport safely from a young age, and to help them keep playing sport throughout their life, no matter what their economic or social background.